 Testing the liquid paint in the laboratory resulted in an average Ti concentration of 8.8 wt.%; in this case, the paint was placed in a sample holder and tested separately.
 In the next step, painted wedges were prepared and tested, in order to create a more representative testing environment compared to the field testing conditions.
-The Ti content on the same paint immediately after application was found to be ~10%.
-The higher result is that during application of the water in the paint emulsion evaporates, resulting in more concentrated content of Ti in the fresh paint layer.
-As the paint dries out, the content keeps increasing until it stabilizes.
-When the same paint was tested on the freshly painted bridge, the Ti content was found to be intermediate compared to the two laboratory measurements.
-In addition to this observation, it may be seen from Table 3 that other elements were detected in different concentrations on the painted blocks and bridge, which were not present in the original paint.
-This is due to the phenomenon shown on Figure 7.
+The Ti content on the same paint immediately after

-Figure 7, representation of the X-ray path as it is emitted from the XRF equipment, interacts with the matrix and then is re-emitted from different elements toward the detector
+Figure 7.
+Representation of the X-ray path as it is emitted from the XRF equipment, interacts and with the matrix and then re-emitted from different elements towards the detector.